PedroCastaneda2000/QR-Code-solution-using-CSS-Flexbox/README.md

 ### Continued development

 I want to focus a lot more on the initial planning of the design.
-Along with this, I want to gain more knowldge on html and css especially the CSS cascade principles.
+Along with this, I want to gain more knowldge on html and css especially using flexbox.